mtanco/mtanco.github.io/_posts/2018-10-01-markov-chains-but-on-pokemon-names.md

 #### We've Got Impressive Results!

 If we were to just guess the generation randomly, we would expect accuracies of ~1/7 or 14%.
 We know that we are giving the models a big advantage by training and testing on the same data.
 Even so, our prediction results are much much better than 14%.
 It's tempting to then claim that the names of Pokémon really did change from season to season, we proved it!
-And yes, there were some changes like loner names and more dashes.
+And yes, there were some changes like longer names and more dashes.
 However, our training data sets are so tiny that we definitely just have over fitted models :)

 ```python